-When a Round of Gambling begins, normal play is suspended and each player must ante 1 Gold.
-To do this, they put 1 Gold in the middle of the playing area (make sure not to get this Gold confused with the Inn's Gold).
+When a Round of Gambling begins, normal play is suspended and each player must ante 1 Gold, putting it in the middle of the table (making sure not to get it confused with the Inn's Gold).

 The player who started the Round of Gambling is currently winning ("in control" of the Round).